Rust-GCC/gccrs/gcc/config/aarch64/aarch64-simd.md

       break;

     case LTGT:
-      /* LTGT is not guranteed to not generate a FP exception.
+      /* LTGT is not guaranteed to not generate a FP exception.
 So let's go the faster way : ((a > b) || (b > a)).  */ emit_insn (gen_aarch64_cmgt<mode> (operands[0],
 					 operands[2], operands[3]));